Sebokaa/Web-Development/README.md

 # Web-Development
 HTML, CSS Javascript codes.
-This is file/repository holds all the code I have done for Web Development.
+This is a file/repository that holds all the code I have done for Web Development.